schuerik/uberdot/README.md

 Dotmanager is a tool to manage different versions of your dotfiles on different hosts.
 Dotmanager is intended to give you maximal flexibility while checking all operations you configured/programmed at the same time to prevent that you accidentally break your systems.
 To achieve this you can write simple profiles which will define a set of dotfiles that you want to install.
-Unlike every other dotfile tool that lets you specify profiles, those aren't static configuration files but python classes to really give you all flexibility and power you need.
+Unlike any other dotfile tool which lets you create profiles, those aren't static configuration files but python classes to really give you all flexibility and power you need.
 If you don't know python don't worry, you won't need to know it to use Dotmanger, but if you do you can really go nuts with this.